-Here $\delta$ is any prescribed failure rate, and $\mathbb{P}$ is taken over all drawings of $\sfC$. \end{theorem}
+where the probability $\mathbb{P}$ is taken over all {realizations} of $\sfC$. \end{theorem}

-The theorem states that if the {rows} of $\sfA$ are chosen proportional to its ``volume" -- the $L_2$ norm of the {row} -- then with high probability ($1-\delta$), the approximation of $\mathsf{B}$ by $\sfC^\top\sfC$ is accurate, with the error of the Frobenius norm decaying in the format of $\sqrt{\log{(\delta^{-1})}/c}$, where $c$ is the chosen number of columns.
+The theorem {studies sampling where} {rows} of $\sfA$ {are chosen from a distribution that is proportional, up to $\beta$,} to its ``volume" -- the $L_2$ norm of the {row}.
+Then with high probability ($1-\delta$), the approximation of $\mathsf{B}$ by $\sfC^\top\sfC$ is accurate, with the error decaying in the form of $\sqrt{\log{(\delta^{-1})}/c}$ {in Frobenius norm}, where $c$ is the chosen number of sampled rows.